sivy/monkinetic-2020-content/posts/2003-04-30-text-resources-and-post-formatting.md

-Slug: text-resources-and-post-formatting
+slug: text-resources-and-post-formatting
-Date: 2003-04-30
+date: 2003-04-30
-Title: Text Resources and Post Formatting
+title: Text Resources and Post Formatting
 layout: post

 I recently found a solution to a problem that had been bugging me for some time.